mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 We can also use the "Timeline" filter to visualize and filter based on date.
 Palladio should already have recognized the `date` column and created a timeline for us.
 You can drag and select a particular range if you like, and then drag that range around to see which different objects show up in our view.

-## Add geocoordinates and create a map
+## Add geo-coordinates and create a map

 In order to map these objects, we'll need to add geo-coordinates to them.
 Palladio won't figure out coordinates from city names by itself, so you will already need to have created these coordinates yourself.